 The role of nurse practitioners (NPs) is expanding, especially in terms of prescribing medications.
 NPs must understand the drug approval process to provide informed healthcare decisions and better patient care.
 Therefore, every NP should be aware of these five critical aspects of drug approval.

-Top 5 Insights Every NP Needs to Know About Drug Approvals
+5 Insights Every Nurse Practitioner (NP) Needs to Know About Drug Approvals

 1. Understanding the Phases of Clinical Trials